bb-Ricardo/check_redfish/README.md

 **--mel** (values are passed as "days")<br>
 define after how many days event log entries which have a != OK severity shouldn't be alerted anymore.
-On HPE systems it is not possible to set management event log entries as cleared.
+On most systems it is not possible to set management event log entries as cleared.
 So entries with a severity of warning would alarm forever.
 This way they change state while they age.

-**--sel** (values are passed as "days")<br>
+**--sel** (values are passed as "days") (HUAWEI only)<br>
-works the same way as stated above for HPE systems just for SEL on Huawei systems
+works the same way as stated above for just for SEL on Huawei systems

 Example: ```--mel --critical 1 --warning 3```